17 min read

 Pouring accuracy assessment

 Your performance reviews need to check if they measure drinks the right way.
+These measuring methods need skill:

-Pour tests can help you see how precise your bartenders are.
+Pour tests can help you see how precise your Bartenders are.
 A skilled Bartender using jiggers should hit 95% accuracy consistently.

 Speed and precision balance